jfspps/Data-Structures-and-Algorithms/3_Classes_in_C++.md

 #include "BaseClass.h"

 // all protected members in BaseClass are now protected in DerivedClass;
-// note that base class public member are protected class DerivedClass : protected BaseClass
+// note that base class public member are now protected, not public! class DerivedClass : protected BaseClass
 {
   public: